 This course will allow students to obtain a general vision of the Major in Mathematical Engineering and the areas of knowledge that are studied.

-Engineering Sciences graduates with a Major in Mathematical Engineering will be able to apply their interdisciplinary knowledge in various types of projects.
+The graduates of Bachelor of Science in Engineering with a Major in Mathematical Engineering will be able to apply their interdisciplinary knowledge in various types of projects.
 Graduates will be able to address and solve highly complex problems by formulating and applying mathematical models, thereby significantly contributing to all areas that require advanced mathematics.

-“A mathematical engineer searches for answers to extremely complex problems, this thanks to their abilities to model, analyze, and simulate while maintaining a constant interdisciplinary dialogue,” Carlos Sing Long
+“A mathematical engineer searches for answers to extremely complex problems, this thanks to their abilities to model, analyze, and simulate while maintaining a constant interdisciplinary dialogue,” José Verschae.

 This recommended curriculum is subject to modifications in accordance with current academic planning at the time of course enrollment.
 Stay informed as to the most recent updates to the Academic Plan.